EPICS-motor-wg/axis/test/simulator/EtherCAT/README.txt

 Currently the simulator does basi motion, positionong and homing.

-It is listening on port 5024 (to be changed to 5000) and can be addressed by telnet.
+It is listening on port 5000 and can be accessed by telnet.
 (More info to come)